nanoframework/nanoframework.github.io/articles/getting-started-guides/getting-started-managed.md

 - Press the "Go" button.
 - Wait for the erase process to complete.

-### Step Two
+### Step two

 - Start the DFUSE Demo Application
 - Locate the **.dfu file** located in the device firmware update .zip file.
->> Note: If the .dfu file does not exist in the .zip file.
-It can be created following the instructions [here](create-dfu-file.md).
+  > Note: If the .dfu file does not exist in the .zip file.
+It can be created following the instructions [here](../stm32/create-dfu-file.md).
 - Click the "Choose" button then the "Update" button.
 - Toggle the devices power.